-Tuija Hilding-Rydevik is a professor in Environmental Assessment and the Director of the Swedish Biodiversity Centre (CBM), Swedish University of Agricultural Sciences (SLU) and Uppsala University.
+Tuija Hilding-Rydevik is Professor Emeritus in Environmental Assessment at the SLU Swedish Biodiversity Centre (CBM), Swedish University of Agricultural Sciences (SLU) in Uppsala.
 Tuija Hilding-Rydevik’s social science research examines how environmental and sustainability perspectives are used and integrated in different planning and Environmental Impact Assessment (EIA) processes.

 Tuija is both deputy chaiperson and commissioner.

-Mats Harms-Ringdahl is senior professor in Radiation Biology at The Centre for Radiation Protection Research, Stockholm University.
+Mats Harms-Ringdahl is Professor Emeritus in Radiation Biology at The Centre for Radiation Protection Research, Stockholm University.
 His interest of research is the health risks from exposure to low doses of ionizing radiation, doses that correspond to the natural background radiation.
 His research also aims to understand the mechanisms behind variations in sensitivity between different persons, a problem of specific concern in radiotherapy of tumors.

-Thomas Kaiserfeld is professor of history of ideas and sciences at Lund University.
+Thomas Kaiserfeld is professor of technology and social change at Linköping University.
 His research concerns technology, science and political life from the 18th century onwards.
 His main interest has been the interaction between political decision-making and expert advice.
 Another theme has been the design of organisations created to promote the use of science.

-Mikael Karlsson is a researcher in environmental science and policy at the Royal Institute of Technology (KTH).
-He holds a PhD in Environmental and Energy Systems.
-His research concerns sustainable development and risk governance related to e.g. climate change, energy systems and hazardous chemicals.
-Dr. Karlsson is President of the European Environment Bureau, and also senior partner at 2050 Consulting.
+Mikael Karlsson is Associate Professor in Environmental Science and leads the Climate Change Leadership unit at Uppsala University.
+His research concerns sustainable development and risk governance strategies related to e.g. climate change, energy systems and hazardous chemicals.
+Dr. Karlsson holds a number of expert assignment for the Swedish Government and the European Union.
+He was previously President of the European Environment Bureau.

 Ingvar Persson, Master of Laws, former General Counsel at the Swedish Nuclear Power Inspectorate.
 Formerly worked at the Government Offices with matters relating to the Nuclear Activities Act and the Radiation Protection Act.
 Chairman of Governments Inquiry concerning review of the Radiation Safety legislation.
 Headed the Swedish delegation in the deliberations leading up to the creation of the Nuclear Waste Convention.
 Was responsible for issues relating to the Euratom Treaty in the negotiations regarding the Swedish EU membership.